Free clinician reviewFree shippingNo charge until a provider approves

 Athletes are increasingly turning to peptide therapy for better sleep, improved recovery, and body composition support.
 Here's what the research says, which peptides are most relevant in 2026, and how to navigate the anti-doping landscape.

-Athletic peptide protocols are typically designed around the specific demands of the athlete's training cycle and their individual goals.
+Athletic peptide protocols are typically designed around the specific demands of the athlete's training cycle and individual goals.
 A general recovery-oriented protocol might look like this:

 For athletes whose goals emphasize body composition alongside recovery, a Tesamorelin protocol may be used either alone or in combination with Sermorelin under physician supervision.
 Tesamorelin is typically administered subcutaneously once daily, often in the evening to align with the body's GH pulse pattern.

 Both kinds of protocol are designed to work alongside — not replace — the fundamentals.
 Physical therapy, appropriate loading, smart training design, and quality nutrition are still the core of athletic recovery.
-Peptide therapy works best when layered on a solid foundation; it's not a substitute for one.
+Peptide therapy works best when layered on a solid foundation.
+It's not a substitute for one.

 Among athletes who use peptide therapy, improved sleep quality is consistently reported as one of the most immediately noticeable benefits — and potentially the most impactful for long-term performance.